Covid Information Waterland

 - The harbor office of the Waterland location is open 7 days a week.
 Monday-Friday from 8:30 am to 5:00 pm; Saturday and Sunday from 9:00 am to 5:00 pm.
 We can be reached by telephone, intercom or email (firstname.lastname@example.org).
 The harbor office of the Hemmeland location is open during the week between 3:00 PM and 5:00 PM.

-- At the harbour office you can desinfect your hands before you enter and we would like to ask you to wear a face mask.
+- At the harbour office you can desinfect your hands before you enter.

 - Don't forget your harbor card and bring coins to top it up at the toilet building (location Waterland)